 Multimedia Emergent Mapping for Education (MEME) Project (by Stephanie Pyne and Professor Glenn Brauen)

 The Multimedia Emergent Mapping for Education (MEME) Project considers the collaborative creation of online, interactive multimedia maps, their value as community and educational resources, and technical and pedagogical design issues related to their use.
-The project’s first iteration emerged through work in INF1501H (Fall 2020) to enable “on the land” mapping exercises in which students created and mapped multimedia and written reflections in response to their surroundings.
+The project’s first iteration emerged through work in INF1501H (Fall 2020) to enable “On the Land” mapping exercises in which students created and mapped multimedia and written reflections in response to their surroundings.
+Read More We expect this project to contribute to a greater sense of interpersonal class connections via student involvement in map development, including the sharing of place-based perspectives; appropriate for remote education, yet more generally intended for community-based and experiential learning.
+Read Less

 Bonham Centre’s Sexual Representation Collection (by Professor Patrick Keilty)

-Students can view/download lecture content by clicking on the secured link.
-In response to the COVID-19 outbreak, the iNet Education project is currently developing safe and convenient live streaming options for both studio and at-home recordings.
+Students can view/download lecture content by clicking on a secured, password protected link.
+In response to the COVID-19 outbreak, the iNet Edu project is currently developing safe, convenient, broadcast (i.e. HDTV) quality remote delivery options for both studio and at-home recordings.
+Read Less

 Pollution Reporter Mobile App (Environmental Data Justice Lab at the Technoscience Research Unit)